UPDATE: The subject of this story died in Edmonton on Sunday, March 14, 2021.

 I punched Ed’s shoulder a second time.
 “Don Hume says hello.”
 Eddie finally spoke.
 “Who’s he?”
 Wow.
 Clue #300.

+About a week later, I went around to see Ed again.
+He seemed a bit more ‘with it’ … but still not engaged.
 We plunked ourselves down in big chairs in a visitor’s room at the end of the hall.
 We chatted for half an hour or so.

+“How are you feeling, Ed?”
+“Stupid,” he replied.
 And I replied, “You’re not stupid, buddy.
 Your memory is slipping — but it’s not your fault.
 You’re doing the best you can.”
 I reminded Eddie that more people loved him than he’ll ever know.

 Ed said nothing.
 He may have been trying to let that sink in, I really couldn’t tell.